 Hello!
 My name is TiAn and pronounced like “Tee-Ann”.
-I was born and raised in South Florida and moved to Colorado for college.
+I was born and raised in South Florida and moved to Colorado for college and never left.
 I have a Bachelor’s degree in English Literature from Fort Lewis College, as well as a Master’s degree in Information and Learning Technologies (with an emphasis on eLearning Design and Implementation) from the University of Colorado – Denver.
-I currently live in Denver with my husband, our busy toddler, and our Boston Terrier named Frankie, and our French Bulldog named Rumble.
+I currently live in Denver with my husband, our little girl, our Boston Terrier named Frankie, and our French Bulldog named Rumble.

-I currently lead a team of instructional designers at Marketo, an Adobe Company, where we design and develop multi-media learning and training materials for sales enablement.
-Subject areas include onboarding, sales methodologies, marketing knowledge, and Marketo/Adobe products and services.
-My team transforms complex, unorganized information into clear and effective multi-media instruction, producing portions of, or complete complex state-of-the-art instructional programs.
+I currently lead a team of instructional designers and sales trainers at ServiceNow, where we design and develop multi-media learning and training materials for global sales enablement.
+Subject areas include onboarding, manager development, role excellence, and sales methodologies, skills, processes, and tools.
+My team transforms complex, unorganized information into clear and effective multi-media instruction, producing complex, learner-centric instructional programs.

 I’m very grateful to be able to say that my professional work involves several of my passions – designing, creating, learning, and educating – all while incorporating innovative uses of technology that truly engage the learner.
 You can read more about my philosophy on life-long learning on my blog.
 (My philosophies on instructional and eLearning design can be found below this section.)
 I consider myself a life-long learner, constantly looking forward to “what’s next” and how I can continue to develop and grow.
-My passions outside of the professional realm include photography, cooking, blogging (mainly about food), hiking, reading, doodling, and eating…but not necessarily in that order.
+My passions outside of the professional realm include watercolor painting, cooking, hiking, reading, and writing.